Teaching

 The goal of the class is to cover theoretical aspects and practical Python implementations of popular optimization algorithms in machine learning, with a focus on modern topics: huge scale models, automatic differentiation, deep learning, implicit bias, etc.

-Notes for the class in their 2022 version are here and exercises are here
+Notes for the class are here.

-Schedule: From November 21st onwards: Tuesday 08 h 00, Friday 13 h 30 (room B1).
+Schedule: From November 21st onwards: Tuesday 08 h 00, Wednesday 13 h 30 (room B1) except Wednesday 6th which is moved to Friday 8th.

 Syllabus: